aftdev/dev-env-manager/README.md

 ### Services that can be used by your custom commands

 - `environmentManager`: manager to fetch all your envs from
-- `dockerCompose`: execute a command on a container
 - `composer`: execute composer scripts
 - `node`: execute npm, yarn or pnpm commands (depending on the configuration)
 - `outputFormatter`: helpers to style output